upperlinecode/CS-and-the-City-Curriculum/react/json-firebase.md

 ## Storing to Firestore

-### Option A: Direct Upload
+### Direct Upload

-Unfortunately, Firestore doesn't enable a direct upload of a JSON file, but if you're looking to do this there are some [straight-forward write-ups](https://levelup.gitconnected.com/firebase-import-json-to-firestore-ed6a4adc2b57) out there about how to do this.
+Unfortunately, Firestore doesn't enable a direct upload of a JSON file, but if you're looking to do this there are some [straight-forward write-ups](https://levelup.gitconnected.com/firebase-import-json-to-firestore-ed6a4adc2b57) out there about how to do this in Firestore.

-@JOLSON: Should we make a simple tool/interface to do this? e.g. put in your credentials and point to a file and it'll do the upload?
+There are alternatives, however, including:
+1. use a different Firebase product, the Real-time Database,
+2. include static data locally in your app, or
+3. use an API - see the [API mini-unit](react-apis.md) for more on this.

 ### Option B: Collect Data from a React Form